Note: Only public integrations can be used in Zap templates. Zap templates do not currently support private integrations.

 • Search actions to find specific data from apps, recommended especially to find customers, tickets, projects, and more before creating new items with Zaps

 To add another search or create action to your Zap, click the + button where you want to insert the additional step.
 Then repeat step 2 and set up the additional action.
-To add a delay action, select the Delay by Zapier app when adding a new action.

 Note: Most Zap templates don’t need filters, and most filters should be added by users later if required.
 However, including a filter in a Zap template can be useful if your Zap Template is only useful with a filter to remove extraneous data.

-4. Add a title and description
+4. Add a title, description, and test your Zap template

 How to write a Zap template title